dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 but we only need like, two providers off the bat - a pattern may emerge for the others. we could probably do that, and just translate it on the client side into something they expect ?

+request needs to be modified to handle the token refresh.
+This would be handled purely by privy lib code.

+we could use the routes they use as the filesystem paths that we store all the data on. like shared messages are at `/api/share/share-id`

+If we synced down the whole user repo, then our data-service queries could be just straight up reading from the filesystem.
+We could present it as an opfs filesystem, so it stays at the latest value, making interactions easy ?